libsemigroups/HPCombi/README.md

 High Performance Combinatorics in C++ using vector instructions v1.0.1

-HPCombi is a C++17 header-only library using the SSE and AVX instruction sets, and some equivalents, for very fast manipulation of combinatorial objects such as transformations, permutations, and boolean matrices of small size.
+HPCombi is a C++17 header-only library using the SSE and AVX instruction sets, and some equivalents, for very fast manipulation of small combinatorial objects such as transformations, permutations, and boolean matrices.
 The goal of this project is to implement various new algorithms and benchmark them on various compiler and architectures.